 Almond skin contains more than 20 antioxidant flavonoids.
 1 ounce of almonds contains 163 calories, 14g of fats and 4g of fibre.
 People often shy away from the fat content of nuts but the fat in nuts is the kind your body needs.
 They are essential to your brain's proper functioning, for healthy skin and a plethora of the body's functions.
 Having a high quality fat in your meal also discourages overeating as fat triggers satiety (low fat foods do the opposite - you often still feel hungry).
 These high quality monounsaturated fats are also excellent for heart health and lowering LDL (bad cholesterol).

-Almonds have more vitamin E than any other nut - a rich antioxidant that helps eliminate toxins from the body and boosts the body's defences against illness.
+Almonds have more of the antioxidant vitamin E than any other nut which can boost the body's defences against illness.

 Almonds' high fibre content is excellent for intestinal health - cleaning the colon as it passes through.

-Lastly, almonds are a great source of calcium, phosphorus and magnesium for strong bones and teeth!
+Almonds are a great source of calcium, phosphorus and magnesium for strong bones and teeth!
 3 oz of almonds have 210 mg of calcium (compared to 3 oz of cow's milk = 113 mg of calcium).
-These nutrients are known to be essential later in life but remember growing kids are developing their skeletal structure so its important to ensure they are getting what they need as well.

 Despite our common categorization of almonds as nuts, they are actually seeds.
 This is in part defined by the fact that the shell opens while on the tree whereas a "real" nut's won't.